attack68/rateslib/PACKAGING.md

 Update "release" in docs/source/conf.py, e.g. to 0.2.x
 Update the switcher.json in main:docs/source/static
 Update pyproject.toml with new version.
+Delete the switcher in the releases branch since this is taken from main.

 Checks:
 $ coverage run -m pytest